birgitte moos chalcraft

-Birgitte experiments with artistic concepts, that go beyond the performing arts, and explores the diversity of fields that make up the world of fine art.
-In particular a fusion between set design, installation art and painting, where her work functions as audience interactive installation art for other venues.
-Utilizing the vibrant space and surroundings of the City and Landscape, Birgitte displays artworks, that often focuses on the totality of an environment, reflecting aspects of her art and vice versa.
-Topics include socio political aspects, ranging from homelessness, environment, gender discrimination to psychology, and beyond.
+Birgitte experiments with artistic concepts, that go beyond the performing arts and explores the diversity of fields that make up the world of fine art.
+In particular, a fusion between set design, installation art, and painting, where her work function as immersive installation art for other venues than the purely theatrical.
+Utilizing the vibrant spaces and surroundings of the City and Landscape, Birgitte displays artworks that often reflect on the totality of an environment, from the perspectives of cultural history, humans´ presence, and interactions.
+Topics include socio-political aspects, ranging from homelessness, environment, gender discrimination to psychology, spirituality, and metaphysics.

-As a Visual Artist and Set Designer, she has been involved in numerous projects, theatrical performances and exhibitions, internationally.
-She also lectures on interdisciplinary set design, creativity and communication across disciplines, at various cultural- and educational institutions, including the University of La Verne in Southern California.
+As a Visual Artist and Set Designer, she has been involved in numerous projects, theatrical performances, and exhibitions, in Denmark and internationally.
+She also lectures on interdisciplinary set design for experimental theatre and performance art, creativity, and communication across disciplines, at various cultural- and educational institutions.

-Birgitte is an award-winning Set Designer, nominated Artist and recognized Scholar.
-In addition to an MFA from The Royal Danish College of Art in Copenhagen, she also studied painting and stage design at Berlin University of the Arts´s Institute for Performing Arts (Hochschule der Kunste) in Achim Freyers masterclass.
-Prior to this, she studied Fine Arts at Berlin Weissensee Art Academy, focusing on an interdisciplinary foundation ranging from fine art to artistic concepts for the performing arts.
-Recently she obtained a master's degree of Positive Psychology at Aarhus University.
+Birgitte is an award-winning Set Designer, nominated Artist, and recognized Scholar.
+In addition to a MA in Spatial- and Set Design (graduated at The Royal Academy of Arts, Copenhagen in 1998), she also studied painting and stage design (at the Berlin University of the Arts´s Institute for Performing Arts/Hochschule der Künste in 1997) in Achim Freyer's masterclass.
+Prior to this, she studied Fine Arts (Berlin Weissensee Art Academy from 1995 to 1996), focusing on an interdisciplinary foundation ranging from fine art to artistic concepts for the performing arts.
+Recently she obtained an additional master's degree, in Applied Positive Psychology (graduated at Aarhus University in 2020).

-With this, she unites psychology with visual art into a hybrid domain she describes: Visual Psychology.
+With this, she unites visual art with psychology into a new and unique cross-disciplinary hybrid, she describes Visual Psychology.

-- Alan Tollefson, Adjunct Professor/Technical Director, Theatre Arts, & Bureau of Social Research Unit Chair, University of La Verne, CA.
+- Alan Tollefson, Professor & Technical Director of Theatre Arts & Bureau of Social Research Unit Chair, University of La Verne CA

-- Vibeke Soerensen, Professor & Founding Chair, Division of Animation & Digital Arts, University of Southern California, L.A.
+- Vibeke Soerensen, Professor & Founding Chair, Division of Animation & Digital Arts at the University of Southern California, L.A.

-"Ms Moos, herself, is an intuitive artist with analytical abilities and theoretical knowledge, as well as creative instinct.
-Her practice allows her the appropriate vocabulary and peer respect to obtain detailed information, that can be challenging for one from a purely theatre history training.
+"Ms. Moos, herself, is an intuitive artist with analytical abilities and theoretical knowledge, as well as creative instinct.
+Her practice allows her the appropriate vocabulary and peers respect to obtain detailed information, that can be challenging for one from a purely theatre history training.
 She understands her roles, either as a designer or critical theorist, as well as the traverse between them.
-As part of her residency, she held a lecture and demonstrated highly accomplished international expertiseandvisionary–insight–into–this_subject.
+As part of her residency, she held a lecture and demonstrated highly accomplished international expertise and visionary–insight–into–this_subject.
 Moos' proactive investigation of experimental and avant-garde design in relation to the performance of the performers and audience, is vital to the genre".